irenedonofrio/RealWaste-CNN/README.md

   * Shear

 2. **Different models tried**

    Different type of models are implemented, trained and evaluated.
      * **Convolutional Neural Networks**:
          * **Base-DeepCNN**: base model, with three blocks of feature extraction (convolution+pooling+batch-normalization) followed by a classifier.
          * **Deep-CNN with Residual Connections and Depthwise Separable Convolutions**: residual connections are adopted to tackle the problem of vanishing gradients, while deptwhise separable              convolutions to get a smaller model that *converges faster* and is *less prone to overfitting*

+    * **Transfer learning**:
+      Transfer learning consists in reusing a model which has been already trained on a large dataset (and thus it is a generic model) for our purposes.
+I adopted the two pre-trained models that       performed the best in the original paper:
+        * **InceptionV3**
+        * **DenseNet121**

 ---